ai/size-limit/README.md

 ./node_modules/bin/size-limit --why
 ```

-Add few bytes to current size to get a limit.
+Add some bytes to current size to get the limit
-Add `npm run` script to `package.json`:
+by adding `npm run` script to `package.json`:

 ```diff json
   "scripts": {